16 Most Stunning Sedona Sunset Spots in Arizona 2026

 The Bell Rock is a vortex located in Sedona’s desert.
 Many believe this place has healing powers.
 Unique rock structures and canyons form this butte.
 It’s a 3.6-mile-long trail of moderate difficulty.

-Although it’s part of a desert area, it was a thriving ocean area in the prehistoric era.
+Although it’s in a desert, it was a thriving marine ecosystem in the prehistoric era.
 Signs of this can be seen on the ancient rocks present here.
 It’s a popular family spot among locals.

 You can go for a hike or soak in the spirituality of this place through meditation or yoga.
-Remember the incredible colors of the fading sunlight that shines on these magnificent rocks and creates an enchanting view.
+Remember the incredible colors of the fading sunlight that shine on these magnificent rocks, creating an enchanting view.

 Address: Sedona, Yavapai County, AZ 86351, United States.